-Army tests both women, men in combat fitness studyMarch 13th, 2014 in Other /
+Army tests both women, men in combat fitness studyMarch 13, 2014 by Alex Sanz in Medicine & Health / Other

 Army researchers are studying how hard soldiers—both women and men—have to work at battlefield tasks as the scientists strive to define gender-neutral fitness standards for troops in combat units.